PiAir/rpi4learning/phpmyadmin/Readme.md

 Open http://[your-rpi4-ip]:**8080** in the browser.
 You should see the logon page.
 Because we haven't setup MariaDB yet, you can't login yet.

-Next time you can simply logon and see the containers that you've added in the other steps.

 ## More info

 phpMyADmin on Dockerhub: https://hub.docker.com/r/phpmyadmin/phpmyadmin/